RobertsLab/sams-notebook/drafts/2023-04-26-Transcript-Alignments---P.generosa-RNA-seq-Alignments-for-lncRNA-Identification-Using-Hisat2-StingTie-and-gffcompare-on-Mox.md

 - [20230426-pgen-HISAT2-stringtie-gffcompare-RNAseq/](https://gannet.fish.washington.edu/Atumefaciens/20230426-pgen-HISAT2-stringtie-gffcompare-RNAseq/)

-Due to the number of files and various subdirectories, I don't be providing links to individual files.
-Instead, here's a tree overview of the directory layouts:
+Due to the number of files and various subdirectories, I won't be providing links to individual files.
+Instead, there's a tree overview of the directory layouts below.

+The resulting `gffcompare/Panopea-generosa-v1.0-gffcmp.annotated.gtf` will be used for downstream lncRNA identification.

+Also, the resulting `*.ctab` files can be used for gene/isoform expression analysis in `ballgown`.

+---

 ```
 [4.0K]  .